 If you and your partner are covered on each other's health insurance, you don't get to double-dip on benefits.
 You can't file the same bill with both insurers and get paid twice, or get twice as many annual checkups.
 Whenever you, your partner or your children go to the doctor, you have to determine which insurer is primary.
 Secondary insurance will kick in as appropriate to help handle the uncovered portion of the bills.

 When you need a doctor, you can't pick between the two insurers based on which offers better coverage.
 If it's your broken finger, say, that you want treated, your insurer is always primary.
 Likewise, if it's your partner who needs an antibiotic prescription, her insurance pays primary coverage.

 The birthday rule doesn't apply to every family.
-If your partner has a group plan and you have an individual policy, your spouse's plan is primary for the kids.
+If your partner has a group plan and you have an individual policy, your spouse's plan is primary for the children.
 If you have regular insurance and your partner is getting by on COBRA, it's your plan out in front.

-Suppose your child goes in for $3,000 worth of dental work and the primary policy has a 50 percent co-pay.
+Suppose your child goes in for $3,000 worth of dental work and the primary policy has a 50 percent copay.
 That leaves you with $1,500, but you can look to the secondary policy to help with that.
 Secondary health insurance will pay up to its own policy limit, but you can never recoup more than the actual medical bill.

 A graduate of Oberlin College, Fraser Sherman began writing in 1981.
 Since then he's researched and written newspaper and magazine stories on city government, court cases, business, real estate and finance, the uses of new technologies and film history.
 Sherman has worked for more than a decade as a newspaper reporter, and his magazine articles have been published in "Newsweek," "Air & Space," "Backpacker" and "Boys' Life."
 Sherman is also the author of three film reference books, with a fourth currently under way.